Jump to Recipe Print Recipe

 • Ground Meat – I used ground beef.
 Feel free to use ground turkey, chicken, or pork.

-• Gluten Free Bread Crumbs – You can buy gluten free bread crumbs or panko or make homemade Gluten Free Bread Crumbs with this simple recipe.
+• Gluten Free Bread Crumbs – You can buy gluten free bread crumbs or panko or make homemade Gluten-Free Bread Crumbs.
+They help bind the loaf and give it structure

 • Italian Seasonings – I used dried basil and oregano in this recipe.

-• Ketchup – I love adding a ketchup glaze to the top of my meatloaf.
-Check to be sure your ketchup is gluten free!
+• Ketchup – I love adding a ketchup glaze to the top of my meatloaf because it locks in moisture and adds sweetness

-Step 1: On a cutting board, dice your onion.
-Add the ground meat, gluten free bread crumbs, parmesan cheese, egg, sun-dried tomatoes, oil, seasonings, and the egg to a large mixing bowl.
+Step 1: Combine the diced onion, ground meat, gluten-free bread crumbs, parmesan cheese, egg, chopped sun-dried tomatoes, oil, and seasonings in a large mixing bowl.

 A meatloaf in a loaf pan ready to bake.

-Step 3: Place the meatloaf mixture into a prepared loaf pan, or muffin pan.
+Step 3: Place the meatloaf mixture into a greased loaf pan or muffin pan.
 I used a spray of avocado oil to prevent sticking.
 If your loaf pan is non-stick, you will not need to do this.

 A baked meatloaf in a loaf pan.

-Step 5: Bake the meatloaf for 30-40 minutes until it is done.
+Step 5: Bake the meatloaf in a loaf pan for 30-40 minutes until it is done.
 The actual time will depend on the size of your loaf pan and the depth of the meatloaf.

-If you want a lower-fat version, you will love this Gluten Free Turkey Meatloaf or this Gluten Free Meatloaf With Oats recipe!!
+If you want a lower-fat version, this Gluten-Free Turkey Meatloaf or this Gluten-Free Meatloaf With Oats recipe is easy to make!

 These mini Italian gluten free meat loaves on a platter.
 Mashed potatoes are piled on top of the meatloaves so they look like cupcakes

-I updated this post from an older May 2015 post, as you can see in the above photo.
+I updated this post from an older version from May 2015, as you can see in the above photo.
 I had created this recipe in a muffin tin for an April Fool’s Day joke on my family.
 Nobody was fooled for long, but it was fun.
 Feel free to make this meatloaf as one large meatloaf or smaller muffins.

 Can you freeze this meatloaf?